CyberSocYork/cybersoc.co.uk/README.md

 # Installation

-The event scraping code requries mongoDB and selenium python module to be installed.
+The event scraping code requries the selenium python module to be installed.
-I'm going to move the database to  a remote database so mongoDB doesnt need to be installed.

 ### ToDo List